vincentbernat/rfc5077/README.md

 - `git submodule update`

 Then run `make` to build the executables.
 This currently needs **OpenSSL 1.1**.
-If you have an older version, go back to commit `3c37c33b46e0`:
+If you have an older version, go back to branch `openssl-1.0`:

-- `git checkout 3c37c33b46e0`
+- `git checkout openssl-1.0`

 Dependencies
 ------------